-A lazy loaded module that imports that shared module will make its own copy of the service.
+A lazy-loaded module that imports that shared module makes its own copy of the service.

 The Core module

-At the moment, our root folder is cluttered with the
+At the moment, the root folder is cluttered with the

 SharedModule for reasons just explained.

-CoreModule that we import once when the app starts
+CoreModule that you import once when the app starts

 and never import anywhere else.